NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

     // By default is set to false.
 Set to true in order to use the tracker.
     // You need the tracker library in order to be able to use the tracker.
 Ask NexPlayer team for it.
     vast: 'URL with a VAST/VPAID/VMAP advertisement', // Optional
-    adsParamsToEncode: ["video_url_to_fetch"], // Optional.
+    adsParamsToEncode: [ e.g. "video_url_to_fetch"], // Optional.
 Array of strings that specifies the name of the VAST ad URL parameters to encode.
 ```

 ## NexPlayer™ API